 Other aberrant signal patterns may be caused by complete or partial loss of IGHC or IGHV genes as well as cryptic insertions into other loci.
-Furthermore, absent or diminished green signals on one or both alleles might represent deletions of IGHV genes resulting from normal somatic V-D-J recombination.

-Other signal distribution may be observed in some abnormal samples which might result in a different signal pattern than described above, indicating variant rearrangements.
+Furthermore, absent or diminished blue signals on one or both alleles might represent deletions of IGHV genes resulting from normal somatic V-D-J recombination.
+Due to IGH homologous sequences in 16p11.2 and 15q11.2, faint cross-hybridizations may be observed.
+Other signal distribution may be observed in some abnormal samples which might result in different signal patterns than described above, indicating variant rearrangements.
 Unexpected signal patterns should be further investigated.